Design and Evaluate Recomposited OR-AND-XOR-PUF: OAX-PUF

-It is observed that when the response of $z$-XOR-APUF is 1, the number of `1's participating in XOR logic operation is odd, when the response of $z$-XOR APUF is `0', the number of `1's participating in XOR operation is even.
-Therefore, the $U_{\rm xor_0}$ can be expressed as:
+It is observed that when the response of $z$-XOR-PUF is 1, the number of `1's participating in the XOR logic operation is odd; when the response of $z$-XOR-PUF is `0', the number of `1's participating in XOR operation is even.
+Therefore, $U_{\rm xor_1}$ can be expressed as:

-We can see that $z$-XOR-APUF does not have a bias.
+We can see that $z$-XOR-PUF does not have a bias.